sodium (Na)

 Excessive administration of steroid (mineralocorticoid).

-In rare cases hyperglycemia is associated with hypernatremia in hypothalamic lesions,
+In rare cases hyperglycemia is associated with hypernatremia in hypothalamic lesions, in head injuries, and in hyperosmolar states.

 Hyponatremia (low level of sodium)